affinitydb/doc/terminology.md

 #Related Concepts

 ###PIN ID (PID)
-The [PIN](#pin) ID is a globally unique ID, *determined by ChaosDB* when a new PIN is first committed to the database.
+The [PIN](#pin) ID is a globally unique ID, *determined by Affinity* when a new PIN is first committed to the database.
 It's composed of two main sections: an [identity](#identity) ID, and a 64-bit value, unique in the scope of that identity.
-Within the scope of one instance of a ChaosDB database, PINs created by the owner can be designated with the second (64-bit) section only, since the first section will be 0 (STORE_OWNER) - this elision is common, for example in pathSQL's [references](./pathSQL reference.md#refid).
+Within the scope of one instance of an Affinity database, PINs created by the owner can be designated with the second (64-bit) section only, since the first section will be 0 (STORE_OWNER) - this elision is common, for example in pathSQL's [references](./pathSQL reference.md#refid).